We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Keyword Search on Google

-The first would be to search keywords on Google.
-If you’re new to the copywriting game and just starting with how to write a killed ad, start simple.
+The first is to search keywords on Google.
+If you are new to copywriting and still learning how to write a killer ad, start simple.

 If you don't have a keyword structure, I suggest starting with scraping content from your or your client's website.
 The main products and offers are your main keywords.
 You can slowly start to widen the terms you are searching for as you go deeper and more specific into the service or products.